micmejia/bible-dump/NKJV/Judges/Judg 4.md

 So she said, "I will surely go with you; nevertheless there will be no glory for you in the journey you are taking, for the Lord will sell Sisera into the hand of a woman."
 Then Deborah arose and went with Barak to Kedesh.

 ###### 10
-And Barak called Zebulun and Naphtali to Kedesh; he went up with ten thousand men under[^c] his command, and Deborah went up with him.
+And Barak called Zebulun and Naphtali to Kedesh; he went up with ten thousand men under his command, and Deborah went up with him.

 ###### 11
 Now Heber the Kenite, of the children of Hobab the father-in-law of Moses, had separated himself from the Kenites and pitched his tent near the terebinth tree at Zaanaim, which _is_ beside Kedesh.